robmikh/compositionsurfacefactory/README.md

 ### Device Lost and Device Lifetime
 A device lost event is exposed to the caller through the SurfaceFactory.
 When notified of a device lost, the caller should ask the SurfaceFactory to redraw any needed surfaces.
 UriSurface and TextSurface will do this for you if used.

-When the SurfaceFactory is created with only a Compositor, it will use the shared Win2D device (from `CanvasDevice.GetSharedDevice()`).
-In this case, the SurfaceFactory will not dispose of the device when it is disposed.
-When the SurfaceFactory is created with a `SurfaceFactoryOptions` struct where `CreateNewDevice` is true, then it will create a new device itself.
+When the SurfaceFactory is created with only a Compositor, it will create a new `CanvasDevice`.
 As such, the SurfaceFactory will be responsible for device lifetime, which includes creating and disposing of the device.
 Alternatively, if a CompositoinGraphicsDevice is given to the SurfaceFactory instead, then the caller is responsible for the device's lifetime.